 This means the refund won’t be just a pro rata proportion of what you paid, and in some cases there may be no refund value – because of the discount on weekly Season tickets, for example, they have no refund value after 4 days use.
 For the same reason, annual Season tickets have no refund value after 10 months and 12 days, although they’re still valid for travel until the expiry date and you can continue to enjoy any Gold Card benefits along with it.
 For this reason we recommend that employers' Annual Season ticket loan schemes are set up so that reimbursements are made in 10 equal monthly payments with 2 ‘free’ months at the end of the year, rather than in 12 equal monthly payments.

-Conditions apply if you want a refund for a duplicate Season ticket we issued to replace one that was lost or stolen.
-You’ll need to contact our Customer Service Centre, and we’ll normally only give a refund for a replacement Season ticket where any of the following applies:
+If you want a refund for a duplicate Season ticket we issued to replace one that was lost or stolen you’ll need to contact our Customer Service Centre.
+We will normally give a refund for a replacement Season ticket where any of the following applies:

 If we agree to a refund, we’ll calculate the amount in the same way as for ordinary Season tickets.